Hook-valued tableau uncrowding and tableau switching: Introduction

 \section{Introduction}

 Refined canonical stable Grothendieck polynomials were introduced in~\cite{HJKSS1}, generalizing and unifying many of the previous variants of Grothendieck polynomials.
-They encompass the Grothendieck polynomials introduced by Lascoux and Sch\"utzenberger~\cite{LS.1982}, the $\beta$-Grothendieck polynomials of Fomin and Kirillov~\cite{FK.1996}, the canonical stable Grothendieck polynomials of Yeliussizov~\cite{Yeliussizov.2017}, flagged Grothendieck polynomials of Matsumura~\cite{Mat.2019}, and the refined stable Grothendieck polynomials of Chan and Pflueger~\cite{CP.2021}.
-The refined canonical stable Grothendieck polynomials were further studied by Iwao, Motegi, and Scrimshaw \cite{Iwao2024} in terms of vertex models.
+They encompass the symmetric Grothendieck polynomials introduced by Lascoux and Sch\"utzenberger~\cite{LS.1982}, the symmetric $\beta$-Grothendieck polynomials of Fomin and Kirillov~\cite{FK.1996}, the canonical stable Grothendieck polynomials of Yeliussizov~\cite{Yeliussizov.2017}, and the refined stable Grothendieck polynomials of Chan and Pflueger~\cite{CP.2021}.
+The refined canonical stable Grothendieck polynomials were further studied by Iwao, Motegi, and Scrimshaw \cite{Iwao2024} in terms of vertex operators.
+We note that dual Grothendieck polynomials and generalizations have also been studied; see \cite{LP.2007, GGL2016, HJKSS1} and references therein.

-In analogy to Schur functions, which are generating functions of semistandard Young tableaux, Buch~\cite{Buch.2002} showed that stable Grothendieck polynomials are generating functions of semistandard set-valued tableaux.
+In analogy to Schur functions, which are generating functions of semistandard Young tableaux, Buch~\cite{Buch.2002} showed that symmetric Grothendieck polynomials are generating functions of set-valued tableaux.
 Each cell in a set-valued tableau contains a set instead of just a natural number.
 Combinatorial models for the (refined) canonical stable Grothendieck polynomials are described in terms of hook-valued tableaux~\cite{Yeliussizov.2017,HJKSS2}, which contain a semistandard Young tableau of a hook shape in each cell.
-These tableaux models are intimately related to the monomial expansions of the different versions of the Grothendieck polynomials.
+These tableau models are intimately related to the monomial expansions of the different versions of the Grothendieck polynomials.